jancelin/docker-lizmap/README.md

 before running:

 This version keeps on host files (jauth.db, lizmapConfig.ini.php, logs.db) so you can use it for other Container.
+* Create two folder on home (for exemple): mkdir /home/lizmap_config mkdir /home/lizmap_project

-* Copy config files from your old lizmap to a folder in your host:
+* Copy config files from your old lizmap to your new config folder (in your host):

-/var/www/websig/lizmap/var/jauth.db
+cp /var/www/websig/lizmap/var/jauth.db /home/lizmap_config/

-/var/www/websig/lizmap/var/logs.db
+cp/var/www/websig/lizmap/var/logs.db  /home/lizmap_config/

-/var/www/websig/lizmap/var/config/lizmapConfig.ini.php
+cp /var/www/websig/lizmap/var/config/lizmapConfig.ini.php /home/lizmap_config/

 If the host is ubuntu server:
 Do a chown :www-data on each file ( or add -R for the folder)

-If the host is centos or other: do a chown :33 on each file (ex: chown :33 -R /home1/config_lizmap ).
+If the host is centos or other: do a chown :33 on each file (ex: chown :33 -R /home/lizmap_config ).

-* Copy qgis and lizmap-plugin files to a folder in your host: cp ~/test.qgs /home/lizmap_project/ cp ~/test.qgs.cfg /home/lizmap_project/ cp ~/test.qgs.jpg /home/lizmap_project/
+* Copy qgis and lizmap-plugin files to a folder in your host:

+cp ~/test.qgs /home/lizmap_project/

+cp ~/test.qgs.cfg /home/lizmap_project/

+cp ~/test.qgs.jpg /home/lizmap_project/

 (nb:
-I use a docker owncloud for synchronize files with my PC: docker build -t owncloud git://github.com/l3iggs/docker-owncloud And my qgis data come from a docker postgis: docker build -t kartoza/postgis git://github.com/kartoza/docker-postgis) )
+I use a docker owncloud for synchronize files with my PC: docker build -t owncloud git://github.com/l3iggs/docker-owncloud And my qgis data come from a docker postgis: docker build -t kartoza/postgis git://github.com/kartoza/docker-postgis )

 To run a container do: